-THDA will accept applications for the FY 2022 Summer Round from cities, counties, development districts, public housing authorities, other Departments within State Government, and private, non-profit organizations, that each meet the requirements of this Program Description ("Applicant").
+THDA will accept applications for the FY 2022 Winter Round from cities, counties, development districts, public housing authorities, other departments within State Government, and private, non-profit organizations, that each meet the requirements of this Program Description ("Applicant").

-The Applicant selected for a THTF Competitive Grant ("Grantee") must be the owner of the proposed rental project at award.
-If the owner/applicant is involved in a low income housing tax credit project, the applicant must be the sole general partner or the sole managing member of the ownership entity or own 100% of the stock of a corporate ownership entity.
+The Applicant selected for a THTF Competitive Grant ("Grantee") must be the owner of the proposed rental project or at minimum, the applicant must be the sole general partner or the sole managing member of the ownership entity or own 100% of the stock of a corporate ownership entity.